 The interviewer wants to judge whether you know the roles you will play in the organization.
 Use the job description as a guide in what role you will play.

-“In this role, I expect to configure applications, offer support, maintain and implement them.
+“In this role, I expect to configure applications, offer support, and maintain and implement them.
 I also will identify and solve challenges as they arise with the applications.
 I will also assist departments in handling the technical information in their presentations as it relates to IT.
 I will also play a key role in improving processes in the organization and recommending areas that the organization can optimize by implementing new processes.
 I will also keep error logs and maintain resolution reports in the IT department for reporting purposes.”

 3. What Are The Qualities That A Technical Support Analyst Need To Be Successful?